JT8D-17/x-plane-utility-scripts/README.md

 # X-Plane Utility Scripts
 A collection of more or less handy scripts for X-Plane 11.
-Licensed under the EUPL v1.2 (see license.md).
+Licensed under the EUPL v1.2 (see `license.md`).

-This repository contains:

---

-## X-Plane Linux Benchmarking Script

-A Linux Bash script that automates sequential X-Plane 11.50+ benchmarking runs and provides the results and contextual hard- and software information in its log file.

---
+See the subfolders above and the respective readmes for more information.

+**Unless noted, all these scripts are for Linux (and maybe MacOS) only; sorry!**